RhinoRhys/radarr-collections/README.md

 For each person you wish to follow you need to make a new entry into `people.conf`.
 - **header** The section header should be their name inside [ &nbsp; ].
 - **id** - The person's TMDB ID number.
-- **monitor** - Comma separated list of the roles you wish to follw for that person.
+- **monitor** - Comma separated list of the roles you wish to follow for that person.

 Template:
 > [NAME] <br>